pypy/pypy.org/posts/2024/07/toy-knownbits.md

 optvar1 = int_add(19, optvar0)"""
 ```

-Caling the transfer functions on constant `KnownBits` produces a constant
+Calling the transfer functions on constant `KnownBits` produces a constant
 results, as we have seen.
 Therefore "regular" constant folding should hopefully
 be achieved by optimizing with the `KnownBits` abstract domain too.